Classifying Tractable Instances of the Generalized Cable-Trench Problem: Introduction

 This problem was shown to be $NP$-complete by noting that given any vertices $s,t$, finding a minimum spanning tree for which the $s-t$ path length is minimal is $NP$-hard \cite{Vasko1}.
 Consequently, the cable-trench problem which minimizes the length of all $r-w$ paths is certainly $NP$-complete.
 In this case however, there are reasonably efficient and effective algorithms that approximate optimal solutions depending on the ratio $\frac{\alpha}{\beta}$.

 In this article, we focus on the \textit{generalized cable-trench problem} which is a variation of the cable-trench problem in which there are two independent weights assigned to each edge.
-Essentially, there are functions, $\gamma: E\to \R$, $\tau: E\to \R$, and the problem is to find a spanning tree which minimizes the sum of the weights of the single-source shortest paths tree with respect to $\gamma$ and the minimum spanning tree with respect to $\tau$.
-Colloquially, $\gamma$ is called the cable cost function and $\tau$ is called the trench cost function.
+That is, there are functions, $\gamma: E\to \R$, $\tau: E\to \R$, and the problem is to find a spanning tree which minimizes the sum of the weights of the single-source shortest paths tree with respect to $\gamma$ and the minimum spanning tree with respect to $\tau$.
+Following the traditional interpretation of this problem with respect to physical network construction, $\gamma$ is called the cable cost function and $\tau$ is called the trench cost function.
 Because edge weights can always be normalized with respect to $\alpha$ and $\beta$, we may omit the coefficients entirely.
 Subsequently, we aim to minimize the generalized cable-trench cost $cost(T)$ function:

+As a reminder, in this paper we focus on finding a tree $T$ that attains the unique minimum value of $cost(T)$ without any claim that $T$ itself is unique.
+Informally, we use both \textbf{cable-trench solution} and \textbf{cable-trench tree} to refer to any minimum-cost spanning tree $T$ with respect to edge weight functions $\gamma$ and $\tau$.

 It immediately follows that the generalized cable-trench problem is also $NP$-complete because of the complexity of the single constraint variation.

 Vasko et al. \cite{Vasko2} formulated the mixed integer linear program for the cable-trench problem as follows: